cloudinary-devs/react-photo-album/README.md

 # Run

+From your terminal, in the **react-pa** folder, run:

+* `npm i`
-From your terminal run `npm run dev` and follow the instructions to see this sample project.
+* `npm run dev`

+Then, click the localhost link to open the app in your browser.

+Try uploading images using each of the upload tabs, then see your images displayed in the Photo Album tab.

+# Explore

+* Take a look at the source code to understand how it works.
+* Discover more in the [Cloudinary Docs](https://cloudinary.com/documentation).
+* Ask for help in our [Community Forum](https://community.cloudinary.com/), in [Discord](https://discord.gg/Cloudinary), or [raise a support request](https://support.cloudinary.com/hc/en-us/requests/new).